AndreasAugustin/teaching/docs/git/git_crypt.md

 ### Remarks

 - for details please check [install instructions][git-crypt-install] to install git-crpyt.
-- For users with docker knowledge: have prepared a [docker image][git-secrets-docker] where git-secret is already installed.
+- For users with docker knowledge: have prepared a [docker image][git-crypt-docker] where git-secret is already installed.
   - `docker run -v <local_git_repo>:/home/git-secrets/ andyaugustin/git-secrets:main git-crypt`

 ## Setup